catpea/sweetpea/README.md

 - add JSON LOGIC  https://jsonlogic.com/operations.html
 - add a binding component, use form data, and data set

+## News
+- less reliance on view JS, mechanism has been put into standard flow

 ## Search for a neat name